isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 This park connects Fort Canning Park, Bras Basah, Bugis, and the Civic District together to form an expanded arts, cultural and heritage precinct.
 It showcases plants in mobile planter boxes that represent the Peranakan food and culture.
 These include Jasmine, Champaca, the Chinese Rose and the Fingered Citron.
 The street park also contains sculptures and buildings related to the Armenian community.
 One of them is the Vanda Miss Joaqium Sculpture.
 Contributed by the Armenian Community and designed by the Armenian sculptor Artush Papoyan, it was unveiled in 2019 by Armenian Prime Minister Nikol Pashinyan to commemorate Vanda Miss Joaqium, the national flower of Singapore.

 **Jubilee Park**

-Sited within the park at the junction of River Valley Road and [Clemenceau Avenue](https://eresources.nlb.gov.sg/infopedia/articles/SIP_803_2004-12-16.html), Jubilee Park will feature play areas for children, cafes and an outdoor theatre space and an event lawn for art installations, artists markets and performances.39 The area used to be called “King George the Fifth Jubilee Park”, named to mark the 1935 silver jubilee of King George the Fifth and Queen Mary.
+Sited within the park at the junction of River Valley Road and Clemenceau Avenue, Jubilee Park will feature play areas for children, cafes and an outdoor theatre space and an event lawn for art installations, artists markets and performances.
+The area used to be called “King George the Fifth Jubilee Park”, named to mark the 1935 silver jubilee of King George the Fifth and Queen Mary.

 **Civic District Master Plan**